 Notes: “you” means the individual or company representative initiating our services.

-“We, us or Speedypancake” means our company; Edinburgh- based Speedypancake Creative – Web Design and Advertising.
+“We, us or Speedypancake” means our company; Edinburgh- based Speedypancake Web Design.